Voting has ended, and the winners are here!

 CHFB News

 The Rondo Awards, named after Rondo Hatton, an obscure B-movie villain of the 1940s, honor the best in classic horror research, creativity and film preservation.
-This year’s e-mail vote was conducted by the Classic Horror Film Board, a 29-year old online community.
+This year’s e-mail vote was conducted by the Classic Horror Film Board, a 30-year old online community.
 A full list of winners, runners-up, and honorable mentions can be found below.
-A Rondo Awards Ceremony will be held June 1 at the WonderFest Convention in Louisville, Kentucky.
+A Rondo Awards Ceremony will be held May 31, 2025, at the WonderFest Convention in Louisville, Kentucky.

 RONDO HATTON CLASSIC HORROR AWARDS